t2trg/iot-seccons/draft-irtf-iot-seccons-latest.md

 An IoT device user/owner would like to monitor and know if the device is calling home (i.e. verify its operational behavior).
 The calling home feature may be necessary in some scenarios, such as during the initial configuration of the device.
 However, the user should be kept aware of the data that the device is sending back to the vendor.
 For example, the user should be ensured that his/her TV is not sending data when he/she inserts a new USB stick.

 Providing such information to the users in an understandable fashion is challenging.
-This is because the IoT device are not only resource-constrained in terms of their computational capability, but also in terms of the user interface available.
+This is because the IoT devices are not only resource-constrained in terms of their computational capability, but also in terms of the user interface available.
 Also, the network infrastructure where these devices are deployed will vary significantly from one user environment to another.
 Therefore, where and how this monitoring feature is implemented still remains an open question.

 ## End-of-life {#sec7-6}
-Like all commercial devices, most IoT devices will be end-of-lifed by vendors.
-This may be planned or unplanned (for example when the vendor or manufacturer goes bankrupt).
+Like all commercial devices, most IoT devices will be end-of-lifed by vendors or even network operators.
+This may be planned or unplanned (for example when the vendor or manufacturer goes bankrupt or when a network operator moves to a different type of networking technology).
 A user should still be able to use and perhaps even update the device.
 This requires for some form of authorization handover.

 Although this may seem far fetched given the commercial interests and market dynamics, we have examples from the mobile world where the devices have been functional and up-to-date long after the original vendor stopped supporting the device.
 CyanogenMod for Android devices and OpenWrt for home routers are two such instances where users have been able to use and update their devices even after they were end-of-lifed.
 Admittedly these are not easy for an average users to install and configure on their devices.
 With the deployment of millions of IoT devices, simpler mechanisms are needed to allow users to add new root-of-trusts and install software and firmware from other sources once the device has been end-of-lifed.

-## Penetration testing {#sec7-7}
+## Testing: bug hunting and vulnerabilities {#sec7-7}
+Given that the IoT devices often have inadvertent vulnerabilities, both users and developers would want to perform extenshive testing on their IoT devices and networks.
+Nonetheless, since the devices are resource-constrained and manufactured by multiple ventors, some of them very small, devices might be shipped with very limited testing, so that bugs can remain and can be exploited at a later stage.
-Given that the IoT devices often have inadvertent vulnerabilities, both users and developers would want to perform penetration testing on their IoT devices.
-Nonetheless, since the devices are resource-constrained they often barf of crash even when minimal tests are performed.
-It remains to be seen how the software testing and quality assurance mechanisms used from the desktop and mobile world will be applied to IoT devices.
+It remains to be seen how the software testing and quality assurance mechanisms used from the desktop and mobile world will be applied to IoT devices to give end users the confidence that the purchased devices are robust.
+It is also an open question how combination of devices of multiple vendors might actually lead to dangerous network configurations, e.g., if combination of specific devices can trigger unexpected behaiviours.

 ## Quantum-resistance {#sec7-8}

 Many IoT systems that are being deployed today will remain operational for many years.
 With the advancements made in the field of quantum computers, it is possible that large-scale quantum computers are available in the future for performing cryptanalysis on existing cryptographic algorithms and cipher suites.
 If this happened, it would have two consequences.
 First, functionalities enabled by means of RSA/ECC - namely key exchange, public-key encryption and signature - would not be secure anymore due to Shor's algorithm.
 Second, the security level of symmetric algorithms will decrease, e.g., the security of a block cipher with a key size of b bits will only offer b/2 bits of security due to Grover's algorithm.

-This would require to update to quantum-resistant alternatives, in particular, for those functionalities involving key exchange, public-key encryption and signatures.
+This would require to move to quantum-resistant alternatives, in particular, for those functionalities involving key exchange, public-key encryption and signatures.
 While such future planning is hard, it may be a necessity in certain critical IoT deployments which are expected to last decades or more.
 Although increasing the key-size of the different algorithms is definitely an option, it would also incur additional computation overhead and network